EidanU/La-Belle-Assiette_Catalogue/README.md

 - npm run init

-Before lauching the application you will need to go to the file ./app.js and add in the const dbURI :
+Before launching the application you will need to go to the file ./app.js and add this in the const dbURI :

 - mongodb+srv://root:Password123@nodemongo.uxrh4.mongodb.net/Cook_inventory?retryWrites=true&w=majority